Tennessee–Vanderbilt football rivalry: 1902: Edgerton scores

 1902 had one of Tennessee's strongest early elevens.
 Vanderbilt won 12–5 despite a weak line due to its running game.
 John Edgerton scored both Vanderbilt touchdowns.
 Tennessee's only score was provided by an A. H. Douglas run around right end, breaking two tackles and getting the touchdown.
 Nash Buckingham had a 40-yard run through the line.
 Jones Beene blocked and tackled well.

 1908: Vandy wins despite Leach

 Ray Morrison saved a touchdown in 1908.

-1908 was a down year for Vanderbilt with a wealth of sophomores; guided shrewdly by McGugin to its success.
+1908 was a down year for Vanderbilt with a wealth of sophomores; guided by McGugin to its success.
 The Volunteers had compiled four wins in conference play.
 It was widely considered the best Tennessee football season up to that point.
 Vanderbilt won the match between the two schools 16–9.

 Walker Leach made a 41-yard field goal to put the Vols up 4–0.
 "This seemed to arouse the local team" and Vanderbilt drove down the field for a touchdown.
 On a fake kick, Leach circled Vanderbilt's left end for 60 yards.
 Ray Morrison stopped him short of the goal.
 Nathan Dougherty was on Tennessee's squad.